Kaiden898/prl_wsg_50/README.md

 State information (opening width, speed, forces).
 Note: Not all fields are available with all communication modes.
 * */joint_states [OUT, sensor_msgs/JointState]:*<br/>
 Standard joint state message
+* */left_dsa_marker_array []*<br/>
+	Contains an array of markers corresponding to the left dsa finger sensor layout.
+The markers change color based on the pressure applied to the sensor.
+* */right_dsa_marker_array []*<br/>
+	Contains an array of markers corresponding to the right dsa finger sensor layout.
+The markers change color based on the pressure applied to the sensor.
+* */left_dsa_marker_array []*<br/>
+	Contains an array of integers corresponding to the left dsa finger sensor layout.
+The value is associated to the amount of pressure applied to the sensor and ranges from 0 to 3895.
+* */right_dsa_marker_array []*<br/>
+	Contains an array of integers corresponding to the right dsa finger sensor layout.
+The value is associated to the amount of pressure applied to the sensor and ranges from 0 to 3895.

 ### Communication modes (closed-loop control)